Catfish-Emperor/GG3-Final-Project-BE/README.md

 * Navbar that contain link back to home page, user profile picture on top right, the user is set as "guest" as this project don't provide signup & sign in, and toggle light/dark mode beside the user avatar
 * Randomized user avatar for commenting from [RoboHash](https://robohash.org/)
 * Loading indicator using spinner and skeleton from chakraUI
+* * Created and used 2 custom hooks(as required in final project assignment)

 ## How to run in Local:
 1. git clone